ava-labs/spacesvm/README.md

-  lifeline     Extends the life of a given space move         Transfers a space to another address network      View information about this instance of the SpacesVM resolve      Reads a value at space/key resolve-file Reads a file at space/key and saves it to disk set          Writes a key-value pair for the given space
+  lifeline     Extends the life of a given space move         Transfers a space to another address network      View information about this instance of the SpacesVM owned        Fetches all owned spaces for the address associated with the private key resolve      Reads a value at space/key resolve-file Reads a file at space/key and saves it to disk set          Writes a key-value pair for the given space